sgougi/play21-jackrabbit-plugin/README.md

          % play publish-local

-How to run sample application and Usage
+Running sample applications and Usage
 =======================

 At a command prompt, type the following commands: